 The academy has attracted professional educators with years of experience, who love what they do and share a common goal—to nurture and inspire excellence in each and every student.
 Students enrolled at the Da Vinci Academy not only learn from teachers that have “studied the arts” but from mentors who have “lived the arts”.

-ARMAND SIMON – (Piano, YAC, Visual Arts)
+ARMAND SIMON – (Piano, Drawing, Acting)

 After becoming a prize winner at the Petrof Piano Competition at the age of thirteen, Armand Simon went on to study at the Conservatory of Rotterdam (Young Talent Program) and continued his advanced studies at the Hogeschool voor de Kunsten Utrecht, where he became immersed in art.